Evaluation and Selection Process for Symposia and Single Presenter Submissions

 All submissions are evaluated on a set of criteria pre-specified by the Science Program Review Co-Chairs.
 What are those criteria and how are they used?

-- Submissions are blinded so the reviewers can't identify the authors when evaluating a submission; submissions are not evaluated based on the names of the people involved.
+- Submissions are masked so the reviewers can't identify the authors when evaluating a submission; submissions are not evaluated based on the names of the people involved.

 - Reviewers consider several dimensions when evaluating submissions: